 NVIDIA (NASDAQ: NVDA): Already a near $400 billion company, NVIDIA has emerged as the leader in microchip technology.
 They have surpassed stalwarts like Intel and AMD.
 NVIDIA also has its hands in multiple other cookie jars including data centers, autonomous driving, next-gen gaming, and artificial intelligence.

 Square (NYSE: SQ): Disrupting the banking sector isn’t easy.
 But Square is perhaps the fintech company that is set to change the way we think about money.
 With its Cash App, Square has already digitized payments.
-And with its integration of cryptocurrencies, the company continues to be on the cutting edge of digital finance.
+And with its integration of cryptocurrencies, stocks via the square stock trading app, the company continues to be on the cutting edge of digital finance.

 Tencent (TCEHY): Could a China company crack the list of top stocks in the world?
 Why not?
 The Chinese internet conglomerates are among the largest companies in the world, led by Tencent, Baidu, AliBaba, JD.Com, and PinDuoDuo, just to name a few.
 Tencent is a sprawling business with a heavy focus in the gaming industry.
 They own Riot games which owns League of Legends, as well as owning a 40% stake in Epic games which owns Fortnite.
 Tencent also owns large parts of companies like Sea Limited, PinDuoDuo, EV makers NIO and Xpeng, and a host of other brands around the world.
 They currently have a market cap approaching $800 billion USD, and will likely hit $1 trillion at some point in the near future.